alasca-association/tarook/docs/user/reference/environmental-variables.rst

      It is recommended to place these into a separate file ``.openrc`` which then can be sourced in the ``.envrc``.
      It is also highly recommended to not directly specify the ``OS_PASSWORD``, but to dynamically retrieve it from a secure place.

+   - :ref:`Proxmox Credentials <environmental-variables.proxmox-credentials>`
+     if the cluster shall be run on top of Proxmox.

+     It is recommended to place these into a separate file ``.openrc`` which then can be sourced in the ``.envrc``.
+     It is also highly recommended to not directly specify the ``PROXMOX_VE_PASSWORD``, but to dynamically retrieve it from a secure place.

    -  For potentially productive setups, setting